-Graduates of the Health Unit Coordinator program will have a basic understanding of medical terminology, medications and their classifications, and a variety of medical tests and their corresponding preparation.
+Graduates of the Health Unit Coordinator program will have a basic understanding of medical terminology, medications and their classifications, as well as the ability to operate professionally in a health care environment.

 A key characteristic of the successful Health Unit Coordinator is the ability to function in a fast-paced, dynamic environment, using good judgment and prioritizing work load.